 Fear Impact on Market Psychology

-The article details the 123 reversal pattern and how to trade it.
-I’m including the part of the story that discusses the operation of traders’ emotions on the actual 123 reversal pattern.
+In our previous article, we covered the psychology behind the 123 reversal.
+The article details the 123 reversal pattern and how to successfully trade it.
+It includes the operation of traders’ emotions and its impact on the actual 123 reversal patterns.

-The number 1 point occurs at a place where traders who were long in the market decide they need to secure the profits they made during the trend up.
-That’s why the initial trend is very important.
-It’s also why you should watch for this point at a place of strong resistance.
+Point 1 occurs at a place where traders, who were long in the market, decide to secure the profits they made during the trend up.
+That’s why the initial trend is important.
+You should watch for this point at a place of strong resistance.
 It’s the place where traders will feel that the market may stall or turn.
 In other words, they fear they may lose the profits they have in place.

 As the market starts to drop from the number 3 point, the more educated, smart money traders recognize that this could be a reversal or the beginning of a trading range, but at the very least, they are willing to sell down to the number 2 point again – which is exactly what we will do.
 This causes prices to drop back to the number 2 point – often breaching the number 2 point by a few pips.